 6.13.3 Solution Evaluation

-Editor's Note: Use this section for evaluation at solution level.

-This solution depends on a separate solution discussed in this study.
+This solution depends on the MC UE ID proposed in solution 11 of this study.
 The procedures and information flows have to be adapted after the overall evaluation of identifying location information of a specific MC UE ID have been completed.

-The solution is based on a non-routable MC UE ID and is therefore always assigned to a MC service ID.

 6.14 Solution 14: Functional model for sharing location information across MC systems

 6.14.1 Description